SeduceProject/piseduce_doc/_posts/administration/2021-07-20-manager-installation.md

 To get the **serial** of the Raspberry, we use the following command: `cat /proc/cpuinfo | grep "Serial" | awk '{print substr( $3, length($3) - 7, length($3))}'`.
 The **serial** is a 8 hexadecimal digit string.

-From the switch page, the operation *Detect Nodes* of the *Switch Management* section allows to register the Raspberrys.
-During this process, the Raspberry will reboot many times to retrieve all the required information.
-This operation should be take 2 minutes per Raspberry.

-To start the detection process, tick the squares associated to the ports connected to the Raspberrys, select the *Detect Nodes* operation and click on the *Execute* button.
-A text area will open to show the log of the operation. **Do not refresh the page or execute another reconfiguration during the *Detect Nodes* process**.
-At the end of the operation, the Raspberry names should be shown in the switch table close to the port numbers.
-The Raspberry names are composed of the name of the agent followed by the last digit of the IP address.

 To check that the Raspberrys are available to all users, we go to the reserve page.
 The configured Raspberrys should be displayed in the *Available Nodes* section as shown in the picture